-Building upon the fundamental knowledge of cold food preparation, this course covers the preparation of pates, terrines, galantines, canapés, hot and cold hors d'oeuvres, appetizers, mousses, and gelatins.
-Also covered are the techniques of cold food decoration, cold platter design and presentation, and the design and planning of buffets.(Formerly CULN 240)
+This course builds upon the fundamental knowledge of cold food preparation.
+This course covers the preparation of pâtés, terrines, galantines, canapés, hot and cold hors d'oeuvres, appetizers, mousses, and gelatins.
+Course content also includes the techniques of cold food decoration, cold platter design and presentation, and the design and planning of buffets.

-CULN 120 with a grade of C or better AND CULN 125 with a grade of C or better OR instructor approval.
+CULN 120 with a grade of C or better AND CULN 125 with a grade of C or better OR Instructor approval.